Note

 uint8_t counter = 0;

-uint8_t j = 0, i;
+uint8_t j = 0;

 dht11_dat[0] = dht11_dat[1] = dht11_dat[2] = dht11_dat[3] = dht11_dat[4] = 0;

-// pull pin down for 18 milliseconds
+// Pull pin down for 18 milliseconds to initiate communication

-pinMode(dhtPin, OUTPUT);
+pinMode(GPIOPIN, OUTPUT);

-digitalWrite(dhtPin, LOW);
+digitalWrite(GPIOPIN, LOW);

 delay(18);

-// then pull it up for 40 microseconds
+// Then pull it up for 40 microseconds

-digitalWrite(dhtPin, HIGH);
+digitalWrite(GPIOPIN, HIGH);

 delayMicroseconds(40);

-// prepare to read the pin
+// Prepare to read the pin

-pinMode(dhtPin, INPUT);
+pinMode(GPIOPIN, INPUT);

-// detect change and read data
+// Detect change and read data

 counter = 0;

-while (digitalRead(dhtPin) == laststate) {
+while (digitalRead(GPIOPIN) == laststate)

 counter++;

-if (counter == 255) {
+if (counter == 255)

 break;